 To some extent, the setting in which an open fracture occurs will affect the degree of contamination.
 Objects such as dirt, broken glass, grass, mud, and even the patient's own clothing can be driven into an open wound.
 Knowing the setting where your injury occurred can help your doctor determine the best course of treatment.

-Although open fractures are associated with a higher rate of infection, this depends on many variables.
-In general, the greater the damage is to the bone, soft tissues, nerves, and blood vessels, the higher the risk for infection.
+Open fractures pose an immediate risk of infection.
+In general, the greater the damage is to bone and soft tissues, the greater the risk of infection.